MENTAL HEALTH

 This is good medicine.

-Perhaps there will always be a portion of the population that requires medical support or pharmaceutical interventions, but there are many things that we can do on a daily basis to improve the physical and mental health of ourselves and those around us.
+Perhaps there will always be a portion of the population that requires medical support or pharmaceutical interventions, but there are many things that we can do on a daily basis to improve our physical and mental health, and leave a healthier imprint on those around us.

 Integrate these 8 basic and simple habits into your daily routine and let me know how it feels to have